towolf/towolf.github.com/docs/PsychDocumentation/ConserveVRAMSettings.markdown

 256 == kPsychUseWindowsContextSharingWorkaround1
-On MS\-Windows, skip a few not too essential setup steps when creating a userspace OpenGL rendering context for 3D mode.
-This is a "soft" version of kPsychDisableContextIsolation \-\- Less intrusive as it doesn't disable context isolation completely, but only a subset.
-May be able to work\-around an NVidia driver bug reported in March 2008 on GF8xxx series.
+On MS-Windows, skip a few not too essential setup steps when creating a userspace OpenGL rendering context for 3D mode.
+This is a "soft" version of kPsychDisableContextIsolation -- Less intrusive as it doesn't disable context isolation completely, but only a subset.
+May be able to work-around an NVidia driver bug reported in March 2008 on GF8xxx series.

 512 == kPsychAvoidCPUGPUSync: Avoid any internal calls \(if possible\) that